Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.EventModifiedTokenClass"></a>

 ### EventModifiedTokenClass
-EventModifiedTokenClass is emitted when the information of a token class or contract is modified.
+EventModifiedTokenClass is emitted when the information of a token class is modified.

 Since: 0.46.0 (finschia)